Making Office 365 migrations less painful

 We can’t do archives yet – you’ve forgotten the PSTs

-In a legacy Exchange environment you’re more than likely to have offline ‘PST’ files scattered among user machines, removable memory and shared drives.
-They already expose you to security and compliance problems, so they need to be moved to your archive – or, indeed, Exchange Online as an archive – and eliminated at source.
+In a legacy Exchange environment, you’re more than likely to have offline ‘PST’ files scattered among user machines, removable memory, and shared drives.
+They already expose you to security and compliance problems, so they need to be moved to your archive – or, indeed, Exchange Online as an archive – and eliminated at the source.

-PST discovery, reconciliation and cleanup is a big subject by itself.
-We happen to have the world’s most sophisticated and accurate solution for that, although Microsoft provides its own tool; we recommend visiting Amazon and downloading the Complete Guide to Eradicating PST Files for a full discussion of the relative merits of these and other approaches.
+PST discovery, reconciliation, and cleanup is a big subject by itself.
+We happen to have the world’s most sophisticated and accurate solution for that, although Microsoft provides its own tool; we recommend learning more about our PST to Office 365 migration services.

 Comparison of archive migration methods for Office 365